Parties, how do you survive a party with a coeliac child? It’s tricky but with a bit of planning it is absolutely possible.

 Need more help?

 Need more help?
-I’d to find my way, just like you.
+I had to find my way, just like you.
 I didn’t want other parents to struggle at the beginning.
 I’m just a regular mum like you who happens to have a coeliac child.
 It is overwhelming in the beginning.
 It’s hard I won’t lie and it’s lonely.
 Friends and family don’t get it.
 I do as I’ve been there & it will be part of our life forever.
 It’s second nature now, and it will be for you too in a short while.
-If you need extra info, help and a gentle guide to getting it right from the beginning, here’s a link to the ebook download I wrote to get you on the right path – Coeliac Disease & What you need to know.
-It’s coming soon in printed form…. so exciting.
+If you need extra info, help and a gentle guide to getting it right from the beginning, here’s a link to my book on Amazon that I’ve written to help get you on the right path – Coeliac Disease & your Child – What every parent needs to know.
+Available now on Amazon for £15.99.